awslabs/duvet/design/query/decisions.md

 If an annotation quotes text that doesn't appear in the spec, that's a bug in the annotation.

+### Update: powering matching off the v2 report {#decision-4-update}

+Review (PR #227) asked whether the v2 report format buys anything here, since the normalized specification text is embedded in it.
+It could — and the important point is agreement on the *format*.
+Because matching is anchored to specification text coordinates, whether those coordinates are computed directly from the spec or read from a v2 report is an implementation detail that can land later without changing the matching semantics.
+Going forward: format-first;
+v2-report-as-input is deferred,
+not rejected.

 ---

 ## Decision 5: Coverage format abstraction {#decision-5}